4)Flame Length etc

 Etc

-And don't forget that for all three section types, the water can play an additional role if it travels on to wet other burning fuels.
+And don't forget that for all three section types, water can play an additional role if it travels on to wet other burning fuels.

 One of the universal warnings in the fire service is “expect sudden changes”.
 There are many types of rapid events, but fast changes in fire conditions are some of the most deadly and most talked-about.
 Training, near-miss reports, and LODD reports are peppered with terms that mean either “airborne fuel burned suddenly” or “a flame extended quickly”.
 Don't overthink the hair-splitting jargon.
 It is more important to know that AF is a common factor